INSIST |

 He warned that lack of access to sanitation will further impact health, dignity and safety.
 He was of the view that spreading of many diseases like soil transmitted helminthiasis, diarrhea, schistosomiasis and chronic mal-nutrition in children can be connected to environmental enteropathy and is directly related to exposure to human feces.

+Dr. Trivedi estimated that 58% of all cases of diarrhea are caused from unsafe water and poor sanitation and hygiene.
 Discussing the problems of women, Dr. Trivedi explained that defecating in the open infringes on the human safety and dignity holding true for women and girls in the developing countries including India as they loose privacy and face shame having to defecate in public or after painfully holding their bladder and bowels all day and risk attack by waiting until night falls to relieve themselves.

 Dr. Trivedi said that women in the developing countries are increasingly expressing feelings of fear of assault or rape when having to leave the house to use the toilet.
 He also had reports of attacks or harassment near or in toilet facilities as well as near or in areas where women defecate openly, are not uncommon.